DavidFirth/blog/docs/_posts/2026-09-07-mellyshed.md

 # 2. 'Perfectly social' schedules (_n_=16, or _n_ at least 20).

 I will call a schedule 'perfectly social' if no player meets any other more than once (either as partner or opponent) across all rounds played.
 It turns out that such a schedule, with at least 3 rounds, is possible only when _n_ is either 16 or at least 20.
-No such schedule is possible when $n$ is less than 16, nor when _n_ is 17, 18 or 19.
+No such schedule is possible when _n_ is less than 16, nor when _n_ is 17, 18 or 19.

 The starting-point for the schedules that I provide here is recent work by Prof. Alice Miller's research group at the University of Glasgow, on the 'social golfer problem':